LubinKerhuel/hugo/content/post/miniature-imu/index.md

 - (G) rate Gyros measure the angular speed rate $\vec{G}$
 - (M) Magnetometers measure the magnetic field $\vec{m}$

-Theses sensors are sometime all in one single package.
+These sensors are sometimes all in one single package.
 Boards provides 6 (AG), 9 (AGM) and even 10 DoF[^DoF] including a barometer.

 Example of MEMS sensors: MPU9250 - MPU6050 - MPU6000 - ICM20608